Functorial desingularization over Q: boundaries and the embedded case: Boundaries and desingularization

 \subsubsection{Pushforward and restriction}

+We refer to \cite[\S4.2.1]{nemb} for the definition of the pushforward of a blow up sequence with respect to a closed immersion.

-\begin{lem} Assume that $X$ is a scheme with a boundary $B$ and closed subscheme $i:\tilX\into X$, and set $\tilB=B|_\tilX$.
+\begin{lem} Assume that $X$ is a scheme with a boundary $B$ and closed subscheme $i\:\tilX\into X$, and set $\tilB=B|_\tilX$.

-(i) If $\tilf:\tilX'\longto\tilX$ is a $\tilB$-permissible blow up sequence then the pushforward $f=i_*(\tilf)$ is a $B$-permissible blow up sequence.
+(i) If $\tilf\:\tilX'\longto\tilX$ is a $\tilB$-permissible blow up sequence then the pushforward $f=i_*(\tilf)$ is a $B$-permissible blow up sequence.

-(ii) If $f:X'\longto X$ is a $B$-permissible blow up sequence whose centers are contained in the strict transforms of $\tilX$ then the induced blow up sequence of strict transforms $\tilf:f^!(\tilX)\longto\tilX$ (see \cite[\S2.2.7]{nonemb}) is $\tilB$-permissible. \end{lem} \begin{proof} Note that both in (i) and (ii) the centers of $f$ lie on the strict transforms of $\tilX$, and hence the transforms of the boundaries in the blow up sequences $f$ and $\tilf$ are compatible with the restriction by Lemma \ref{reslem}.
-Now, an obvious induction on the length of $f$ reduces the proof of both (i) and (ii) to the claim that if both $\tilf$ and $f$ is a single blow up along $V\into\tilX$ then either $f$ is $B$-permissible and $\tilf$ is $\tilB$-permissible or both blow ups are not permissible.
-This follows from the simple fact that for any connected component $V_0$ of $V$ we have that either $V_0$ is contained in both $B_i$ and $\tilB_i=B_i|_\tilX$, or $V_0$ is transversal to both $B_i$ and $\tilB_i$ (we use that $V\into\tilX$ and so $B_i|_V=\tilB_i|_V$). \end{proof}
+(ii) If $f\:X'\longto X$ is a $B$-permissible blow up sequence whose centers are contained in the strict transforms of $\tilX$ then the induced blow up sequence of strict transforms $\tilf\:f^!(\tilX)\longto\tilX$ (see \cite[\S2.2.7]{nemb}) is $\tilB$-permissible. \end{lem} \begin{proof} Note that both in (i) and (ii) the centers of $f$ lie on the strict transforms of $\tilX$, and hence the transforms of the boundaries in the blow up sequences $f$ and $\tilf$ are compatible with the restriction by Lemma \ref{reslem}.
+Now, an obvious induction on the length of $f$ reduces the proof of both (i) and (ii) to the claim that if both $\tilf$ and $f$ are a single blow up along $V\into\tilX$ then either $f$ is $B$-permissible and $\tilf$ is $\tilB$-permissible or both blow ups are not permissible.
+But the latter is clear since $V\into\tilX$ and hence $B_i|_V=\tilB_i|_V$. \end{proof}